Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

 ## Performance evaluation

 Below are the results of five runs with random seeds 3, 10, 20, 30, and 100.
+The best result means in a total of five runs, the minimum gap of the specific instance.
+The worst result means in a total of five runs, the maximum gap of the specific instance.
+For example, the gap for instance u500_03 are 1, 0, 0, 0, 1 in five runs.
+So the best result is 0, the worst is 1, and the average is 0.4 ((1+1) / 5).

-##### Best
+##### Best result

 | DataSet | Objective | Best know | Gap  | DataSet | Objective | Best know | Gap  |
 | ------- | --------- | --------- | ---- | ------- | --------- | --------- | ---- |